sam0x17/s3cmd-shim/README.md

 3. have git installed on your host system

 ## Installation
-Simply run this in a terminal.
-The script will set up your environment so that the latest s3cmd shell script is located at `~/.s3cmd_shim/s3cmd` and will add this to your path.
+Simply run this in a terminal:

 ```
 curl -o- https://raw.githubusercontent.com/sam0x17/s3cmd-shim/master/install.sh | bash